 Why use guided injections?

 Guided injections are highly effective when an accurate diagnosis has been made.
-There are many different types of injections and medications/viscosupplements that can be administered to help patients along a process of recovery/management .
+There are many different types of injections and medications/viscosupplements that can be administered to help patients along a process of recovery and/or management.

 Guided injections allow for pinpoint accuracy making sure that the medication is targeted at the source of inflammation and/or tissue damage.
-It also allows us to avoid injury to sensitive structures such as nerves and blood vessels.
+It allows us to offer a wide range of injections safely and effectively, avoiding injury to sensitive structures such as nerves and blood vessels.

 What happens during an ultrasound guided injection?

 As with other imaging modalities, ultrasound does not expose patients to radiation and as such is the safest and quickest way to administer guided injections in real time.

 An ultrasound probe is placed on your skin with a layer of gel placed between the footprint of the probe and the skin to allow the ultrasound waves to produce an image of the structures below.
 Once the exact location of inflammation and/or tissue damage has been visualised a needle is then entered through the skin and is carefully guided by the live images on the screen.

 Are these procedures safe?

 All the procedures carried out at clinic 360 are administered to the highest standards by highly trained and experienced, ESP’s or MSK doctors that do these interventions all day, every day.
 On the whole injections are very safe when administered correctly.